dotnet/csharpstandard/standard/expressions.md

 The ref assignment operator yields a *variable_reference* of the assigned type.
 It is writeable if the left operand is writeable.

-The ref assignment operator must not read the storage location referenced by the right operand.
+The ref assignment operator shall not read the storage location referenced by the right operand.

 > *Example*: Here are some examples of using `= ref`:
 >